Blaizzy/mlx-embeddings/docs/Brew-Test-Bot-For-Core-Contributors.md

-# Brew Test Bot For Core Contributors
+# Brew Test Bot for Maintainers

 If a build has run and passed on `brew test-bot` then it can be used to quickly bottle formulae.